 The one exception was an Ohio tour in 1913 that proved unprofitable.
 Ellsworth insisted that the brothers take this tour without a guaranteed fee.
 Emery grudgingly agreed after many days of arguing.
 When the tour failed, the brothers' already tense relationship grew even more heated, causing them to split the business.
 A coin-toss granted Emery the studio and Ellsworth moved to Los Angeles, CA. Emery Kolb's family now consisted of wife Blanche and daughter Edith.

-Meanwhile, Ellsworth Kolb published his book Through the Grand Canyon from Wyoming to Mexico in 1914 detailing the brothers' infamous Colorado River trip.
-In the introduction, author Owen Wister recorded his experiences at Grand Canyon when Harvey employees attempted to hinder him and his wife from visiting Kolb Studio: '… crush their little studio, stifle their little trade, push their genuine artists and lovers of nature away from the Canyon …'
+In the introduction, author Owen Wister recorded his experiences at Grand Canyon when Harvey employees attempted to hinder him and his wife from visiting Kolb Studio: “… crush their little studio, stifle their little trade, push their genuine artists and lovers of nature away from the Canyon …”

 Harvey solicited Wister to retract the statement; Wister refused.
 Harvey decided to negotiate directly with Emery.
 They agreed that Harvey employees would provide accurate information regarding Kolb Studio and the Wister statement would be removed from the next edition.
 The feud between the Kolbs and the Fred Harvey Company momentarily subsided.

 With the knowledge that Kolb Studio would endure, Emery began to give away his belongings and pondered what would happen to his photographs upon his death.
-The park service's interest was to turn Kolb Studio into a museum and hoped he would donate his papers and photographs to them.
+The park's museum curator had hoped he would donate his papers and photographs to them.
 However, Emery gave his life's work to the University of Northern Arizona in Flagstaff, AZ.
 He died in December 1976 at 96, and is buried in Grand Canyon Pioneer Cemetery.